 How can the same pieces of the tangram make this bowl before and after it was chipped?
 Use the interactivity to try and work out what is going on!

 A card pairing game involving knowledge of simple ratio.

 Three beads are threaded on a circular wire and are coloured either red or blue.
 Can you find all four different combinations?

 Investigate how the four L-shapes fit together to make an enlarged L-shape.
 You could explore this idea with other shapes too.

 Can you fit the tangram pieces into the outline of Granma T?

-Can you fit the tangram pieces into the outline of the child walking home from school?
+Can you fit the tangram pieces into the outlines of the chairs?

 Use the interactivity to investigate what kinds of triangles can be drawn on peg boards with different numbers of pegs.

 Use the Cuisenaire rods environment to investigate ratio.
 Can you find pairs of rods in the ratio 3:2?
 How about 9:6?